-Hopefully, you will not experience much more than airsickness, traveller’s diarrhoea, or an upper respiratory infection.
+Hopefully, you will not experience much more than airsickness, traveler’s diarrhea, or an upper respiratory infection.

-Your travel medical kit should contain adequate amounts of any medications you regularly take in the properly labelled bottles.
+Your travel medical kit should contain adequate amounts of any medications you regularly take in the properly labeled bottles.

 Medications For Travelers

-A prescription for Cipro with instructions for how to take it can save the day during an episode of severe diarrhoea.
+A prescription for Cipro with instructions for how to take it can save the day during an episode of severe diarrhea.

 Sulfamethoxazole/Trimethoprim (Septra or Bactrim) for a urinary tract infection or an upper respiratory infection is also useful.

-Your personal physician, a company physician, or someone who specialises in travel medicine should be happy to accommodate these requests.
+Your personal physician, a company physician, or someone who specializes in travel medicine should be happy to accommodate these requests.

 You should also have some over the counter medications for simple things.
-Some loperamide (Imodium) can help with diarrhoea.
+Some loperamide (Imodium) can help with diarrhea.
 I always take some Pepto-Bismol or its equivalent as well.